-&lt;sup>5 NZSEE 2006, Assessment and Improvement of the Structural Performance of Buildings in Earthquakes, p2-9 SINCLAIR KNIGHT MERZ
+5 NZSEE 2006, Assessment and Improvement of the Structural Performance of Buildings in Earthquakes, p2-9 SINCLAIR KNIGHT MERZ

 7.2.
-Design Criteria and Limitations
+Available Information, Assumptions and Limitations

-Following our inspection on the 2nd May, SKM carried out a preliminary structural review.
+Following our inspection on the 2nd May 2012, SKM carried out a preliminary structural review.
 The structural review was undertaken using the available information which was as follows:

 - SKM site measurements and inspection findings of the building.
-Please note no intrusive investigations were undertaken. - Structural drawings were not available
+Please note no intrusive investigations were undertaken. - Structural drawings were available

-The design criteria used to undertake the assessment include:
+The assumptions made in undertaking the assessment include:

-- Standard design assumptions for typical office and factory buildings as described in AS/NZS1170.0:2002 - 50 year design life, which is the default NZ Building Code design life. - Structure importance level 2.
-This level of importance is described as 'normal' with medium or considerable consequence of failure. - Ductility level of 1.25 in both directions, based on our assessment and code requirements at the time of design.
-This represents a nominally ductile structure which is appropriate for this structure. - Site hazard factor, Z = 0.3, NZBC, Clause B1 Structure, Amendment 11 effective from 1 August 2011
+- Standard design assumptions for typical office and factory buildings as described in AS/NZS1170.0:2002 - 50 year design life, which is the default NZ Building Code design life. - Structure importance level 1 since the total floor area is <30m2 and represents structures presenting a low degree of hazard to life and other property. - Ductility level of 1.25 in both along and across directions, based on our assessment and code requirements at the time of design.
+This represents a nominally ductile structure which is appropriate given the reinforcing in the structure. - Site hazard factor, Z = 0.3, NZBC, Clause B1 Structure, Amendment 11 effective from 1 August 2011

-This IEP was based on our visual inspection of the building and a review of the available structural drawings.
+This IEP was based on our visual inspection of the building.
 Since it is not a full design and construction review, it has the following limitations: